worthington10TW/worthington10TW/_posts/bootstrapping-software-delivery/2023-11-03-cross-functional-requirements.md

 Shifting left refers to our path to production.
 On the left is our code on our machine and all the way to the right we have our release to production.
 Our environments in which we test gets progressively more prod-like and with that becomes more expensive.
 We want to reduce feedback loop time as much as possible.
 When following TDD we reduce this right down to minutes between validating a new line of code, however when it comes to CFR’s this can be sometime before we test against these requirements.
 Days, weeks or even months could go by before our code makes it to an environment in which we test against performance, load, maintainability or accessibility.
 At this point we have invested long periods of time into a solution that might not work.
 By pulling these left we reduce the feedback loop and can test if our solution is the right one.

-Many standards, guidelines and frameworks already exist including [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/), [NIST Cybersecurity Framework](https://csrc.nist.gov/Projects/cybersecurity-framework/Filters#/csf/filters (CAF)), [NCSC Cyber Assessment Framework (CAF)](https://www.ncsc.gov.uk/collection/caf), [Center for Internet Security (CIS)Critical Security Controls](https://www.cisecurity.org/controls).
+Understanding what to test and what good looks like is our first task, luckilyl many standards, guidelines and frameworks already exist including [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/), [NIST Cybersecurity Framework](https://csrc.nist.gov/Projects/cybersecurity-framework/Filters#/csf/filters (CAF)), [NCSC Cyber Assessment Framework (CAF)](https://www.ncsc.gov.uk/collection/caf), [Center for Internet Security (CIS)Critical Security Controls](https://www.cisecurity.org/controls).
 These standards are mature and adopted by many, because of this a wide array of tools have been created to automate alignment to these standards, allowing us to shift our testing against these CFR's left.

 ### Getting started

-There is a **huge** amount of cross functional requirements to discuss, including:
+There is a **huge** number of cross functional requirements to discuss, including:

 Availability
 , Accessibility